harshjadhav84/feedback-submission-system/README.md

      cd feedback-submission-system
      ```
 3. **Set Up the Database**:
-   -Start your MySQL server
+   - Start your MySQL server
-   -Log in to MySQL and create the required database
+   - Log in to MySQL and create the required database
     ```bash
       CREATE DATABASE feedbackdb;
     ```